Montgomery County Same-Sex Child Custody Attorney

 However, if you have established a legal right to parentage through adoption, stepparent rights, or are a biological parent, you do have a right to a fair child custody case that only focuses on your relationship with your child.
-If you fear discrimination based on your gender identity during a custody dispute, do not hesitate to contact an LGBT family law attorney.
+If you fear discrimination based on your gender identity during a custody dispute, do not hesitate to contact an LGBTQ family law attorney.
 We can thoroughly review and discredit the other side’s arguments while defending your rights as a parent in a Pennsylvania courtroom.

-Contacting an LGBT Family Law Firm
+Contacting an LGBTQ Family Law Firm

 Child custody disputes, much like divorce, can be a difficult process filled with many fears and anxieties.
 When you step into the Law Offices of Sheryl Rentz, P.C., our empathetic legal team will work towards calming your fears and building a strong legal strategy to defend your rights as a parent.
-Sheryl Rentz has more than 25 years providing sound legal advice for Montgomery County residents in family law matters.
+Sheryl Rentz has more than 25 years of experience providing sound legal advice for Montgomery County residents in family law matters.
 She will keep you updated every step of the way to ensure you are always informed of the status of your case.
-Call us at (866) 290-9292 to ensure receive fair treatment within the courtroom.
+Call us at (610) 645-0100 to ensure receive fair treatment within the courtroom.